ClinicInThePark/docs/011-summer-plan-final.md

 ### Timeline

+#### Sponsor Meetings
+Beginning on the week of June 23, we will be meeting with our sponsor Kristin Alix every two weeks via Google Hangouts.
+Once a month, we will meet with our sponsors in person at the CitP office.

+We pledge to never leave a meeting without arranging a date for the next.

+#### Biweekly Communication Structure (with Professor Ziv and Six)
+We will be communicating with Professor Ziv and Six over email.
+Our first communication update will be on Saturday, June 13, but the following updates will take place every two weeks on Fridays, following the structure below:
++ Friday, June 27
++ Friday, July 11
++ Friday, July 25
++ Friday, August 8
++ Friday, August 22
++ Friday, September 5
++ Friday, September 17
++ Thursday, October 2 (according to Professor Ziv, this will likely be in form of progress report)

 #### Learning Tasks
 + Ka Lun: Learn PHP/SQL, work on web authentication and implimentation.
-+
++ Eric: I will be further familiarizing myself with CakePHP, determining the best way to separate content for two user types (Visitor and Staff), thinking about best ways to allow staff-side users to interact with the database (adding new data, viewing data, and editing existing data), and last but not least, researching best way to approach visual design of the interface.

 #### Communication Tasks
 + Ka Lun: Update team with what I did every week
 + Ka Lun: Google Hangsout with sponsor/team every 2 weeks.
++ Eric: Updating my team on my accomplishments each week, virtual Google Hangout with Kristin every two weeks, and monthly meeting with our sponsors at CitP office.
+I pledge to never take more than a day to respond to a team member unless in case of emergency, or if I have previously notified them that I will be unavailable for an extended period of time.
+I will also be updating Professor Ziv and Six every two weeks (based on the above communication structure) on our progress via email.

 #### Implementation Tasks
 + Ka Lun: Implementing visitor dashboard.
++ Eric: Working towards refining login/logout system, helping with events selection functionality and automated information update, and helping with population of dashboard information window.
+I also plan on specifically looking at how services will be managed by staff-side users.

 #### Testing Tasks
 + Ka Lun: Dashboard functionality: Making sure information is being displayed on the visitor dashboard.
++ Eric: Will be continually debugging code and planning on performing cognitive walkthroughs with staff members.

 #### Deployment Tasks
 + Ka Lun: Test connecting between visitor login and visitor dashboard.
-Make sure you cannot use visitor accounts to login
-+ through staff login.
+Make sure you cannot use visitor accounts to login through staff login.
++ Eric: Assisting in taking system live, monitoring system on regular basis, and ensuring that system can be appropriately taken down for maintenance and quickly restored.